sunbearc22/ESP32FlashWriter/README.md

 ## Hardware Prerequisites:
 - ESP32 chip or ESP32 DevKits board
-- USB/Serial data connectors/cables
+- USB cable

 ## Remarks
 This GUI script is a work-in-progress.
 I have used it to write firmware to a ESP32D0WDQ6(revision1) chip in a ESP32 DEVKITV1 board.
-Please use it at your own risk; no warranty is given.
-Appreciate if you can let me know the type of ESP32 chip and board that you have been able to write firmware on.
+Appreciate if you can share with me the type of ESP32 chip or board that you were able to use ESP32FLASHWRITER to write firmware on.
 Thank you.